MatthewReid854/reliability/docs/Logo.rst

 Logo
 ''''

 The logo for `reliability` can be created using the code below.
-The logo was generated using matplotlib version 3.3.3.
+The logo was generated using matplotlib version 3.3.3 and reliability version 0.5.5.
 The image produced requires subsequent cropping to remove surrounding white space.

 .. code:: python